codingjoe/heroku-log-lights/README.md

 # Heroku Log Lights

-_Heroku Log Lights is a visualisation of [Heroku][heroku] router logs for an LED matrix._
+_Heroku Log Lights is a visualisation of [Heroku][heroku] router logs for a LED matrix._

 ![HLL Demo](demo.gif)

 This little tool allows you to monitor all your applications router logs in real time.
-All requests are displayed logarithmic scale.
+All requests are displayed in a logarithmic scale.
 2xx responses are green, 3xx are blue, 4xx yellow & 5xx are red.
-The longer a requests takes to more the more the color shifts to red.
-If does a request hit the top, it ran for 30s and Heroku throws a H12 (request timeout).
+The longer a request takes the more the color shifts to red.
+If a request hits the top, it ran for 30s and Heroku throws a H12 (request timeout).

-It sounds simple but it provides you an incredible feedback of your applications health.
+It sounds simple but it provides you with incredible feedback about your applications health.

 ## Manual